AMKorn/68K-Game/README.md

 * Player character and movement from right to left
 * Player fall
 * Window border collisions
+* Gravity acceleration
+* Jump, for the moment with infinite double jumps.

 ## TO-DO
 * Implement platforms
-* Add jumping ability
-* Implement gravity acceleration
 * Addable platforms
 * Enemies